 There is no telling how long a period he may be given to rejoice exceedingly because he was conscientious and brought strength to those who trusted him; or to agonize because of his tormented conscience, due to his self-seeking and cowardice.
 One or the other will be his true legacy.

 Sholom Aleichem, the famous Jewish writer, had many misfortunes in his life.
 One among them was the instances in which he had very little money.
 Now he can look down from the spirit world and see the millions of people who have enjoyed and yet are enjoying his writings.
 We need to think much about this, because some people who have greatly enriched our lives produced their works while they themselves were suffering.

 The publishers who deprived Sholom Aleichem of his due profits may not be as content as he when they realize their own wickedness and the pain it caused the author.
 There are, I believe, rooms in the Land of Darkness reserved for those with tormented consciences.
-Also, he will be viewed in the spirit world as a greedy person.
+Also, they will be viewed in the spirit world as greedy.

 In the time to come, people shall give an account for every idle word they have spoken.
 Nothing shall be hidden.
 What was done in secret shall be proclaimed from the housetops.